SAP-samples/low-code-applications/README.md

-# Create an Extension with SAP Build containing the SAP BTP ABAP Environment and SAP Build Process Automation
+# Create an extension with SAP Build containing the SAP BTP ABAP Environment and SAP Build Process Automation

 ## Description